UsuarioDelNet/EngineeringDesign6/README.md

 **My name is:** *Daniel Andres Liss Pan*

 **Hobbies?**
 I love fútbol!
 The club I support is my hometown club [Deportivo de La Coruña](https://www.rcdeportivo.es/) , but I follow a ton of different teams.
-I also play guitar and play a lot of videogames with friends.
+I also play guitar and play videogames with friends.

 **What music I listen to:** I love all styles of music.
 My Spotify playlist is currently at 1425 songs (and counting)!